Parmelia squarrosa: Distribution

 Parmelia squarrosa is distributed widely in North America, primarily in the eastern region including the Great Lakes-Appalachian area, as well as in western North America.
 Its distribution is more temperate and southern compared to P. saxatilis, with its range extending south to Arkansas, Alabama, and South Carolina.
 However, in some areas such as the Great Lakes through New York and New England to Quebec and Newfoundland, it overlaps with P. saxatilis.
 P. squarrosa also has a wider distribution in the southern Appalachians, extending to the lower foothills, unlike P. saxatilis and P. sulcata which are restricted to high mountain habitats.

 In 1985, Parmelia squarrosa was recorded in the western Austrian Alps and southern Switzerland for the first time, growing on rock.
 It is also widespread in eastern Asia, with reports of its occurrence in Japan, China, North Korea, South Korea, the Russian Far East, and Nepal.
-The lichen thrives in humid forests, particularly those near coastal areas, and has been observed growing on a variety of trees, including coniferous and deciduous species.
+The lichen grows in humid forests, particularly those near coastal areas, and has been observed growing on a variety of trees, including coniferous and deciduous species.
+In Nepal, Parmelia squarrosa has been reported from 3,000 to 3,800 m elevation in a compilation of published records.